MEET THE BOARD

 I can see the need and I can make a difference.

-Gabriel is the Founder and Executive Director at iACT, a California based non-profit. i-ACT empowers individuals within communities, institutions, and governments to take personal responsibility to act on behalf of those affected by genocide, mass atrocities, and crimes against humanity.
-Gabriel became involved in the situation in Darfur out of a sense of personal responsibility.
-He believes the power of community and compassion, combined with personal empowerment, can bring about meaningful change.
-Previously, Gabriel worked as a Family Consultant, providing in-home therapy for abused children and their families.
-He graduated from California State University at Dominguez Hills with a major in behavioral science.
-In addition to visiting the refugee camps on the Chad-Darfur border 20 times, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Darfur Freedom Summer Vigils, Camp Darfur, Darfur Fast for Life, and innovative programs like Darfur United and Little Ripples.
-He is featured in The Enough Moment by John Prendergast and Don Cheadle.
+Gabriel became involved in supporting populations displaced by genocide and mass atrocities out of a sense of personal responsibility.
+He believes that the power of community and compassion, combined with personal empowerment, can bring about meaningful change.
+He graduated from California State University at Dominguez Hills with a degree in Behavioral Science, and previous to founding iACT, Gabriel worked as a Family Consultant, providing in-home therapy for abused children and their families.
+In addition to making over 30 trips to refugee camps on the Chad-Darfur border, Cameroon, Tanzania, and the Central African Republic, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Darfur Freedom Summer Vigils, Camp Darfur, Darfur Fast for Life, as well as iACT’s innovative and award-winning programs such as Little Ripples, the Refugees United Soccer Academy, and Darfur United.
+He is featured in The Enough Moment, a book written by activist John Prendergast and actor Don Cheadle.

 Treasurer, Program Committee